Partial Knee Replacement: 5 Commonly Asked Questions

 About Dr. Ira Guttentag, MD, FACS

-Dr. Ira Guttentag is an orthopedic surgeon at Florida Medical Clinic and has served as Head Team Physician for the Tampa Bay Lightning since 2002.
+Dr. Ira Guttentag is an orthopedic surgeon at Florida Medical Clinic Orlando Health and has served as Head Team Physician for the Tampa Bay Lightning since 2002.
 He is an orthopedic consultant for the Toronto Raptors and Tampa Bay Buccaneers.
 One of the first doctors in Florida to perform outpatient, minimally invasive partial and total knee replacements, Dr. Guttentag takes pride in using the latest and most advanced orthopedic surgery techniques available.

 Disclaimer: This blog is not intended to substitute professional medical advice.
 Every patient is different, so talk with your orthopedic doctor to learn what treatment options are best for you.